How a Hot Car Can Lead to Tragedy

 A violation of this law is considered a Class A misdemeanor, and if the violation causes a death, it is a Class 3 felony, punishable by a prison term of two to 10 years.

 Liability After a Hot Car Incident

 Caregivers have a duty to ensure the safety of children under their care.
 Even when it’s an accident (which hot car deaths almost always are), caregivers are still responsible for the consequences of their negligence.

 While someone who leaves a child in a hot car may be subject to criminal charges, the family of the victim may also want to pursue a civil case, the same way they can after a child is injured at school.
 In civil court, a case like this would fall under personal injury or wrongful death, where damages are sought against a party for causing an injury or death.
 After a 5-year-old died in a daycare van in West Memphis in 2017, his family sued the daycare for $135 million (WREG).

 While no lawsuit can bring back a child or undo serious harm, cases like these can help families incite change in care rules, regulations, and policies to better protect other children.
 As such, we applaud them.

 Have a legal question about an injury to your child?
-Feel free to call the Belleville personal injury lawyers at Hipskind & McAninch, LLC.
+Feel free to call the St Louis car accident lawyers at Hipskind & McAninch, LLC.
 Injuries cost money, and if an injury was caused or allowed by someone else, we don’t think that you should have to pay the bills.
 There’s absolutely no cost to speak to us, and we have no time limits for our consultations.
 If you have questions, we’ll get them answered.
 Call (618) 641-9189 today.